 The open space in Neighbourhood 21 is reasonably diverse and spread throughout the area as linear parkland and traditional urban parks (see Figure 11-42).
-Wentworth Drive Park is recommended to be upgraded over time to a community park.
+Wentworth Drive Park is recommended to be upgraded to a catchment park.

-The high school could be seen as a barrier through the middle of the neighbourhood but Council parkland on both sides of the school provides direct access into the school grounds for students.
-It is not known if the community are traversing the school ground to across the neighbourhood and in particular to walk and cycle through to the commercial part of Capalaba (for work or shopping).
+The high school could be seen as a barrier through the middle of the neighbourhood but Council parkland leading on both sides of the school provides direct access into the school grounds for students.
+It is not known if the community are traversing through the school across the neighbourhood and in particular to walk and cycle through to the commercial part of Capalaba (for work or shopping).
+This would be recommended.